Helping you diagnose the cause of your pet’s eye problems

 Lead vet Paul Adams holds the ESVPS Certificate in Veterinary Ophthalmology which means he has extensive further training and experience in this field.

-Dog Eye Conditions
+Common Dog Eye Conditions

 Your team at Knutsford Vets can diagnose, treat and manage a wide range of long and short term eye problems.